Is becoming a hazardous materials removal worker right for me?

 Still unsure if becoming a hazardous materials removal worker is the right career path?
-Take the free CareerExplorer career test to find out if this career is in your top matches.
+Take the free CareerExplorer career test to find out if this career is right for you.
 Perhaps you are well-suited to become a hazardous materials removal worker or another similar career!

 Described by our users as being “shockingly accurate”, you might discover careers you haven’t thought of before.

 How to become a Hazardous Materials Removal Worker

 There are no formal educational requirements to become a hazardous materials removal worker beyond a high school diploma.
 Employees learn on the job and take at least 40 hours of mandatory occupational safety and health training.